melowoof/etch-a-sketch/README.md

 # odin-etch-a-sketch

-A rendition of Odin's Etch-A-Sketch project, from the course's curriculum.
+A rendition of Etch-A-Sketch, as part of the The Odin Project's curriculum.